 I love going to language exchange meetups!

 They are a great way to meet people, maybe make new friends and practise French.
 Many French people go to these events as they are a great way to practice a foreign language.
 Many have lived abroad and wish to meet international expats.
 Some are planning a trip and want to practice a foreign language.
 You will find language exchange in many different languages.

 I have listed below the 2 language exchange meetups I used to go to in Lyon, but you can find them in most of the more or less big French cities.

 Le KoToPo: 14 rue Leynaud, Lyon 1er.
 KoToPo is an association offering monthly convivial free language exchanges between French speakers and speakers of other languages in about 15 different languages!

-Conversation Exchange Meetings organised by the Polyglot Club at the Aromo Bar, 15 rue Montesquieu, Lyon 7 on Wednesdays.
+Conversation Exchange Meetings are organised by the Polyglot Club at the Aromo Bar, 15 rue Montesquieu, Lyon 7 on Wednesdays.

 You can easily find language exchange groups on Facebook, with a Google search or on the Meetup platform for example.
 I hope you will find some you like in your French city of residence.

 Online tools and apps to learn a language are more and more common.
-I’m not a big fan of the learning apps, but it may still suit some of you.
+I’m not a big fan of learning apps, but it may still suit some of you.
 I will share other types of online tools such as video platforms, cultural TV programs or free online courses.

 Watching movies and series in French is one of the best ways to sharpen your era to French.
 I’ve been watching movies and series in English, even when I was still struggling to understand.
 I was, of course, using the Teletext or subtitles option.
 I still use the English subtitle option when I’m tired and can’t be bothered to focus.